romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How do you ensure a workflow uses a specific version of a GitHub Action?
+Q: How do you ensure a workflow uses a specific version of a GitHub Action?
 <details><summary>Show the answer</summary><p>

 - **By referencing the action in the workflow file with a version tag or commit SHA after the action's name (e.g., actions/checkout@v2)**